JATHISWAR/Air-Sketch-OpenCv/README.md

 <img src="https://github.com/JATHISWAR/Air-Sketch-OpenCv/blob/main/Screenshot%202021-03-30%20at%208.57.56%20PM.png" width="600" height="400"/>

 <br> </br>
-<h4>Detecting the contours of the given object and also finding the tip of the contour for Air-Sketch. </h4>
+<h4> Step 2: Detecting the contours of the given object and also finding the tip of the contour for Air-Sketch. </h4>
 <br></br>

 <img src="https://github.com/JATHISWAR/Air-Sketch-OpenCv/blob/main/Screenshot%202021-03-30%20at%2011.51.37%20PM.png" width="600" height="400"/>